GrinonBarrett/Taksidos/Core Rules/Creatures/Alderalv.md

 #### Special Features

+**Skill Proficiencies**: An alderalv is proficient in Survival and Zoology (Sylvan).
+It is also proficient in either medicine or another Zoology skill.

 **Elfish Resistances**: Alderolves cannot be put to sleep, dazed, or moved remotely against their will by magical effects.

-{resume}

-**Targeted Screech**: Once per encounter, as an action, the saltsinger can loose a horrid screech.
-Treat as a *sonic attack against a foe within a number of yards equal to the target's [Prcp]*.

-**Deep Chanting**: All saltsingers are capable of casting the *Deep Chant* spell and can choose to exclude other saltsingers from being affected by their spell.
+**Unseen Step**: Once per encounter, as an action, the alderalv may *become completely invisible* so long as nothing is looking at it.
+This lasts until the end of the next round and does not count as an action or reaction.